-One way we make dental care more convenient for our patients is by welcoming the whole family to our practice.
+One way we make dental care more convenient for our patients is by welcoming the whole family to our dental office.
 We know how important it is to establish the right attitude towards dental health at a young age, and Dr. Sai Lavanya Peramala and her team have years of training and experience offering pediatric dental care.
 In some cases, young patients may benefit from treatment offered by a pediatric dentist, but for the most part, kids are well served establishing a relationship with a family dentist form a young age.
 We offer a number of treatments that develop with your little one’s smiles including:

 - Dental sealants – a thin coat of plastic that seals out bacteria protecting smiles

 - Fluoride treatments – fortify tooth enamel by attracting minerals that rebuild teeth that are constantly under attack by bacteria and plaque

 - Wisdom tooth consultation and extraction – we evaluate developing third molars and recommend and complete extraction whenever necessary

 Amalgam fillings were the go to cavity treatment for adults and kids for decades, but in recent years, dentists have started to move away from these filling materials in children and adults alike because amalgam fillings may present a number of oral health concerns in addition to their less than ideal appearance.
 Amalgam fillings expand and contract with changes in temperature possibly cracking healthy dental structure or breaking away from the tooth over time, and because there is a layer of cement between the tooth and filling, the risk of future decay increases.
 Tooth-colored, composite resin fillings were once thought to be less durable, but actually, since they are not sensitive to temperature changes and they are applied directly to the damaged tooth, the results are more durable lasting just as long or longer than amalgams with reduced risk of additional dental decay or damage.